Add Inventory Management to Your "To Do List"

-Even Walmart, a giant when it comes to expert and agile inventory management, is not immune.
-About five years ago, according to an article in Forbes Magazine, Walmart lost a whopping $3 billion due to out-of-stock products.
-At first glance, many business owners would assume that the source of the problem was not ordering enough merchandise to keep up with sales.
+Even Wal-Mart, a giant when it comes to expert and agile inventory management, is not immune.
+Three years ago, according to an article in Forbes Magazine, "Wally World" managed to lose a whopping $3 billion due to out-of-stock products.
+At first glance many business owners would assume that the source of the problem was not ordering enough merchandise to keep up with sales.
 Or you might suspect that vendors were at fault because of manufacturing, distribution, or shipping delays.
 But one of the most interesting lessons that can be learned from Wal-Mart's problems was that it lost all that money because of out-of-stock merchandise while it simultaneously grew its inventory at a rate that outpaced sales.
 The inventory was there, Bloomberg News reported, but it just wasn't where employees could get their hands on it fast enough.

-Fortunately, there are many new and innovative software applications including apps you can download and use from mobile devices to eliminate all of your inventory and stocking headaches.
-You can find affordable programs designed as weekly to-do lists and online to-do lists that can have you managing inventory at multiple locations with less effort than you are now spending to manage just one place of business.
-You can track ordering, delivery confirmations, product categories, and barcodes, as well as management of merchandise once it's inside your facility.
+Fortunately, there are many new and innovative software applications – including apps you can download and use from mobile devices – to eliminate all of your inventory and stocking headaches.
+You can find affordable programs designed as weekly to-do lists and online to-do lists that can have you managing inventory at multiple locations with less effort than you are now expending to manage just one place of business.
+You can track ordering, delivery confirmations, product categories and barcodes, as well as management of merchandise once it's inside your facility.
 Get it off the truck, on the shelf, and into your customer's hands without wasting time or mismanaging your vital and valuable inventory or human resource assets.
 Best of all, do it at a price you can afford with apps that are easy-as-pie to download and use